mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/upgrading-subfiles-to-tables.md

 ### Table Height and Element "Display" value.

-The HTML [table](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table) uses by the property [display](https://developer.mozilla.org/en-US/docs/Web/CSS/display) equals to `table` (by default) which means:
+The HTML [table](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table) uses the property [display](https://developer.mozilla.org/en-US/docs/Web/CSS/display) equals to `table` (by default) which means:

-1. The table `Height` is set by the `table-rows`.
+1. The table `Height` is set by the amount of `table-rows`.
 The [height](https://developer.mozilla.org/en-US/docs/Web/CSS/height) css property value is ignored.
 2. When [overflow](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow) *is-not* `hidden`, scrollbars appear in the container element (as close to the table as possible).

 The following shows a subfile upgraded to a HTML table, showing scrollbars: